-Alternative 1 would retain the current regulations used to manage catches of vermilion snapper.
-In general, regulations include limited access system, a 1.1 million pound gutted weight commercial quota, a 12" total length commercial and recreational size limit, and a 10 fish bag limit.
+Alternative 1 would retain the current regulations used to manage catches of vermilion snapper; perpetuating the existing level of risk to protected species.
+In general, regulations include limited access system, a 1.1 million pound gutted weight commercial quota, a 12" total length commercial and recreational minimum size limit, and a 10 fish bag limit.
 In addition, the Oculina HAPC is closed to all bottom fishing off the coast of Florida (an area where vermilion snapper are known to occur).
 Limited access systems are designed to limit the type and amount of effort applied to a fishery.
 Minimum size limits are generally used to maximize the yield of each fish recruited to the fishery and to protect a portion of a stock from fishing mortality.
 The idea behind maximizing yield is to identify the size that best balances the benefits of harvesting fish at larger, more commercially valuable sizes against losses due to natural mortality.
 Protecting immature and newly mature fish from fishing mortality provides them increased opportunities to reproduce and replace themselves before they are captured.
 If the size limit chosen is larger than the size at first reproduction for the species in question, then a sufficient pool of spawners could be retained even if fishing pressure is heavy.
-The Science Center is currently conducting an analysis to determine the size limit that maximizes the yield of each fish recruited to the fishery.
-The analysis will be completed by February 15, 2008.